ISUgenomics/geospatialworkbook/Workshops/2-Session2-intro-to-ceres.md

 ---
-title: Session2
+title: "Introduction to Unix"
+layout: single
+author: Andrew Severin
-nav: true
+author_profile: true
+header:
+  overlay_color: "444444"
+  overlay_image: /assets/images/pattern.png
 ---

 {% capture text %}
 We will stop approving new registrations about an hour before each session.
 Please register in advance of that cutoff so you don't get left out!
 {% endcapture %}
 {% include alert.md text=text color='warning' %}

 # Session 2 Tutorial:

 # Introduction to the Ceres High-Performance Computing System Environment

 This page contains all the info you need to participate in Session 2 of the SCINet Geospatial Workshop 2020.

 {% capture text %}
 The session recording is available for anyone with a usda.gov email address and eAuthentication at (location coming soon).
 {% endcapture %}
 {% include alert.md text=text %}
 <br><br>